ISAITB/docs-tdl/source/testsuite/index.rst

     :stub-columns: 1
     :header: "Name", "Required?", "Description"

-    name, yes, The name of the endpoint that must be unique for the actor. desc, no, A description to explain the purpose of this endpoint. config, yes, One or more elements to define each of the endpoint's parameters.
+    @name, yes, The name of the endpoint that must be unique for the actor.
+    @desc, no, A description to explain the purpose of this endpoint. config, yes, One or more elements to define each of the endpoint's parameters.

 The ``config`` elements defining an endpoint's parameters are structured as follows: